-In November, The Duke of York attracted criticism after saying that a Donald Trump victory in the US presidential election, together with leaving the European Union, would “tear things apart.”
+A couple of years ago, The Duke of York attracted criticism after saying that a Donald Trump victory in the US presidential election, together with leaving the European Union, would “tear things apart.”

 The sixth-in-line to the throne said that Trump “seems to want to leave every organisation”.